NicholasCocks/Synthesthesia/README.md

 ## Timeline
 * Setup drawing logic.
 Ability to draw and have mouse position returned for each mouseover event.
 * Created instrument and had it be triggered by mouseover events
-* Created frequecy analyzer function.
+* Created frequecy analyzer function using Web Audio Api's Fast Fourier Transform (FFT).
 * Created queue and have lines drawn use Canvas's quadratic curves.
 * Added brushes!